20 Best Calisthenics Leg Exercises & Workout Routine

 Muscles WorkedFocusSuggested Reps

-It is more challenging than the standard lunges because they are fast and require more stability and balance.
+The back-and-forth lunges are more challenging than the standard ones because they are fast and require more stability and balance.

-It is a great exercise for building up your legs, hips, and glutes and helping you reach the next fitness level so you can perform the other calisthenics exercises for your legs.
+It is a great exercise for strengthening your legs, hips, and glutes and enhancing athletic fitness.

 Muscles WorkedFocusSuggested Reps